nikhilk7153/MedCalc-Bench-Verified/README.md

 ## License

-MedCalc-Bench-Verified is released under the CC-BY-SA 4.0 license.
+MedCalc-Bench Verified is released under the CC-BY-SA 4.0 license.